emdgroup/foundry-dev-tools/README.md

     * Debug, change code and run in a matter of seconds instead of minutes
 * No accidental or auto commits
     * Keep your git history clean

-## How does the local transforms implementation work?

-* Input datasets < 500MB are retrieved with the Foundry Dataproxy File Download API
-* Input datasets > 500MB are retrieved as partial subsets with the Foundry Dataproxy SQL API (SELECT * FROM ..
-LIMIT

-* Both of these limits can be changed with the corresponding config option
-  * `transforms_sql_dataset_size_threshold` size in MB, default 500
-  * `transforms_sql_sample_row_limit`, default 5000
-* Datasets are cached locally in a folder (`~/.foundry-dev-tools/.cache`)
-* Datasets are automatically passed to transform functions
-* Output datasets can be visualized using IDE or Notebook functionality
-* Output dataset files can be stored to a local folder for inspection
-* Foundry `transforms` library is stubbed
-* Dataset branch is detected automatically from the local git branch

-## Known limitations

-* CSV format settings are not taken over from the Foundry Schema.
-Advised to use datasets in parquet format.
-* transforms Output not written back to foundry
-* @incremental not implemented
-* @configure not implemented

 # License
 Copyright (c) 2023 Merck KGaA, Darmstadt, Germany